FurkanGozukara/ACE-Step_Premium/README.md

 - Flash Attention were not working on Windows RTX 4000 series GPUs and this issue fixed
 	- I have re-compiled Flash Attention 2.8.3 to fully support RTX 3000, 4000 and 5000 series GPUs with extra CUDA Arch a flag for SM120a
-	- I am still trying to re-compile Linux Flash Attention with all GPUs (to include Cloud server GPUs too) SMs : 80;86;89;90;90a;100;100a;103;103a;120;120a
+	- Linux Flash Attention with all GPUs (to include Cloud server GPUs too) SMs also recompiled and now will be used : 80;86;89;90;100;103;120
-	- It keeps failing due to exceeding 2 GB file size for Linux but I am compiling again with new flahgs, when published hopefully will be updated
+	- So no GPU should get any error with Flash Attention anymore
+	- More information regarding CUDA archs : https://www.patreon.com/posts/159064759
+- ACESTEP XL 1.5 Advanced tab now supports uploading video files as well
+	- They will be automatically converted into audio and used
+	- If your video upload shows processing forever, click X icon and reupload
+		- This is a Gradio bug I am trying to fix, refresh page also fixes
+- Audio Processing tab supports both Audio and Video uploading
+- SAM Audio Segment supports both Audio and Video uploading
+- Video upload previews are now capped to height 400px so they won't take entire web page space and look much better

 <h3>31 May 2026 V3.9.1 Update</h3>